SoSly/RiverTale/docs/features/rivers/Cell-based Networks Architecture.md

 ## Flow Determination

 Each region determines its flow by comparing its density to its participating neighbors.
 Non-participating neighbors are ignored entirely.
-This comparison happens once, on first access, and the result is cached permanently.
+This comparison is deterministic—same coordinates and world seed always produce the same result.

 **Outputs:**